FiBzYY/fibzysgamemode/fibzys gamemode/garrysmod/gamemodes/bhop/README.md

 Every player matters greatly to me.
 Hope you enjoy the smooth and refined Bhop experience—happy hopping!

 Note: if you fork this keep the About: the same its disrespectful to change my README or About:

+Ingore: Niflheimrx's fork there is no artificial intelligence splattered throughout ** All code is mine and deved by me, artificial intelligence was only used for syntax bugs and insights and ideas.